antondudakov/homebrew-meetings-notes/PRIVACY.md

 - **All summarization happens on your Mac** using llama.cpp (Meta's Llama models)
 - **All data stays on your device** in your local file system at:
   ```
-  ~/Library/Application Support/Meetins Notes/
+  ~/Library/Application Support/Meetings Notes/
   ```
 - **No internet connection required** for core functionality (transcription and summarization)

 ### 2. Sandboxed Environment

-- Meetins Notes runs in **macOS App Sandbox**, a security feature that restricts what the app can access
+- Meetings Notes runs in **macOS App Sandbox**, a security feature that restricts what the app can access
 - The app can only access:
   - Files you explicitly select (via file picker)
   - Your microphone (with permission)